Alvvays: Blue Rev (2021–present)

 Between 2019 and 2022, members of Alvvays largely stayed out of the public eye, with suggestions that the band had disbanded.
 Bassist and founding member Brian Murphy left the band in 2021.
 Alvvays released "Pharmacist", the first single from their third album Blue Rev, on July 6, 2022.
 Blue Rev was released on October 7, 2022.
 "Belinda Says", the third single from Blue Rev, was nominated for Best Alternative Music Performance at the 66th Annual Grammy Awards.

 Musical style and influences

-Alvvays' music has been described as jangle pop by the music press and its members.
+Alvvays' music has been described as jangle pop by the music press and the band's members.
 According to Rankin, the band's emphasis is primarily on strong melodies rather than for a specific genre.
 The band has been compared to Camera Obscura; Rankin noted she shared vocalist Tracyanne Campbell's "fondness for the pathetic perspective."
 Rankin sought inspiration from Stephin Merritt, frontman of the Magnetic Fields, appreciating the honest but lighthearted nature of his lyrics.
 Rankin's personal influences include The Magnetic Fields, Teenage Fanclub, Dolly Mixture, The Smiths, Celine Dion, Pavement, The Primitives, Cocteau Twins, Oasis and Australian indie-pop group The Hummingbirds.
-While the band does not have an overt Celtic music sound, Rankin acknowledges that she was immersed in the genre from childhood, and it has a discernible influence on the way she sings and writes melodies.
+While the band does not have an overt Celtic music sound, Rankin acknowledges that she was immersed in the genre from childhood, and it has a discernible influence on the way she sings and writes melodies, including comparisons to the Cranberries.